#1. At an open intersection, you must always yield the right-of-way to a vehicle:

 It takes about an hour for your body to get rid of each drink.
 Remember, time is the only thing that will sober you up.

 #9.
 If your vehicle has an Anti-Lock Brake System (ABS) and you need to stop quickly:

 Many drivers learned the correct way to stop in an emergency where traction is lost, and the vehicle slides is by pumping the brakes.
 While this is correct with conventional brakes, with ABS it is different.
 Drivers with ABS need to press down hard on the brake pedal, hold it and steer out of danger.
 In an emergency, the ABS automatically pumps the brakes at a faster rate than the driver could.

 #10.
 If your driver license is suspended for too many points, you must have, or purchase:

 If involved in a suspension for too many points, you must have, or purchase insurance under Florida Financial Responsibility Law.

-#14.
-You have a sudden tire blowout while driving.
-What should you do?
+#19.
+If you have a tire blowout while driving, you should:

 - Do not use brakes.

 - Concentrate on steering.

 - Brake softly when the car is under control.